guidefari/here_hugo/apps/v2/src/content/note/effect-scoped-transactions.md

 }).pipe(Effect.scoped)
 ```

 `Effect.scoped` releases the reserved connection when the scope closes.
-It does not add the missing transaction rule: commit on success, rollback on every other exit.
+It does not add the missing transaction rule: commit on success and roll back on every other exit.

 If the [fiber](/bliki/effect-fibers/) is interrupted during the sleep or second update, this program skips `COMMIT`.
-It also has no exit-sensitive rollback finalizer.
+It also has no rollback cleanup that checks how the effect ended.

 ## Let `withTransaction` manage the transaction

-The safer version gives the transaction protocol to `SqlClient`:
+The safer version lets `SqlClient` handle the transaction steps:

 ```ts
 import { Effect } from "effect"